Bloom’s Taxonomy

 Like any model, Bloom’s taxonomy has its weaknesses and limitations.
 Primarily, it is only a representation of what truly occurs inside the mind of learners.
 It simplifies and assumes and, while a powerful tool, cannot fully represent what actually occurs in the brain.
 A few particular limitations are as follows:

-• Due to its simplicity, it is easy for instructional designers to ignore exceptions and the nuances necessary to understand the learning process.
+- Its simplicity may lead to instructional designers ignoring exceptions or the nuances necessary to understand the learning process.

 Instructional Design Implications

-Despite its limitations, Bloom’s Taxonomy remains a powerful tool in instructional design.
+Despite its limitations, Bloom’s taxonomy remains a powerful tool in instructional design.
 Bloom’s taxonomy is very practical and is most effectively utilized when establishing and reviewing the learning objectives of the curriculum.
-It should also be used when developing exams or other evaluative measures.
+Educators should also use it when developing exams or other evaluative measures.
 Finally, it can be used in categorizing the current understanding level of the learner for placement purposes.
 It is useful to see a practical example of the application of Bloom’s taxonomy.
 Below, we provide two distinct examples of how Bloom’s taxonomy can be used to create instruction and to identify learner progress.

 Example 1 of Using Bloom’s Taxonomy